 Configures the session ticket functionality.
-Allowed values are disabled, stateful, stateless, stateful_with_cert, stateless_with_cert.
+Allowed values are disabled, stateful and stateless.

-If it is not set to disabled, session resumption with pre-shared keys is enabled and the server will send stateful or stateless session tickets to the client after successful connections.
+If it is set to stateful or stateless, session resumption with pre-shared keys is enabled and the server will send stateful or stateless session tickets to the client after successful connections.